APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Introduction

-In this paper, we propose \textbf{APEX-Searcher}, a novel framework that augments LLM search capabilities through \textbf{A}gentic \textbf{P}lanning and \textbf{EX}ecution.
-To address the ambiguity associated with reasoning execution paths, we separate the retrieval-reasoning process into two phases: planning and execution, which are trained with distinct objectives.
-Specifically, we enhance the model's agentic planning capabilities using RL with task decomposition-based rewards, as RL processes the effective reasoning skills necessary for accurate task planning and decomposition.
-Conversely, we employ supervised fine-tuning (SFT) to improve iterative sub-task execution capabilities.
-SFT provides explicit supervision, enabling the model to solve sub-tasks characterized by 'weak reasoning' but 'strong structural patterns,' such as query generation and information extraction.
-Extensive experiments show that our method improves the performances of complex retrieval problem-solving, as well as agentic planning and execution.
+In this paper, we propose \textbf{APEX-Searcher}, a framework that improves LLM search through \textbf{A}gentic \textbf{P}lanning and \textbf{EX}ecution, following a \emph{Refining Credit Assignment} (RCA) paradigm.
+Specifically, we train the planning module with RL using a Set-Equivalence Plan Reward (SEPR), because planning requires reasoning over valid task decompositions.
+We train the execution module with SFT, because sub-task execution has clearer supervision and more regular patterns, such as query generation and information extraction.
+Extensive experiments show that our method improves complex retrieval problem-solving, as well as agentic planning and execution.